appium/appium-xcuitest-driver/README.md

 [![Release](https://github.com/appium/appium-xcuitest-driver/actions/workflows/publish.js.yml/badge.svg)](https://github.com/appium/appium-xcuitest-driver/actions/workflows/publish.js.yml)

-Appium XCUITest Driver is a combined solution, which allows to perform automated black-box testing of iOS and tvOS native applications and WebKit web views.
+Appium XCUITest Driver is a combined solution, which allows performing automated black-box testing of iOS and tvOS native applications and WebKit web views.
 The native testing is based on Apple's [XCTest](https://developer.apple.com/documentation/xctest) framework and the fork of Facebook's [WebDriverAgent](https://github.com/appium/WebDriverAgent) server (the [original](https://github.com/facebookarchive/WebDriverAgent) project is not supported anymore).
 Web views communication is done via [Webkit remote debugger protocol](https://github.com/appium/appium-remote-debugger).
 Real devices communication is ensured by [appium-ios-device](https://github.com/appium/appium-ios-device) library.
 Simulators communication is ensured by [appium-ios-simulator](https://github.com/appium/appium-ios-simulator) library.

 In the native mode the driver operates in scope of [WebDriver W3C protocol](https://w3c.github.io/webdriver) with several platform-specific extensions.
 Web views communication only supports the obsolete [JWP protocol](https://webdriver.io/docs/api/jsonwp.html).

-*Note*: Issue tracking for this repo has been disabled.
-Please use the [main Appium issue tracker](https://github.com/appium/appium/issues) instead.
+> **Note**
+>
+> Since version 4.0.0 XCUITest driver has dropped the support of Appium 1, and is only compatible to Appium 2.
+> Use the `appium driver install xcuitest` command to add it to your Appium 2 dist.

 ## Requirements